data301-2021-winter1/project-group3-project/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Riley: I am fourth year computer science major.
+I enjoy working out and learning!
-- Person 2: I am a third year management student with an interest in finance, and extracurricularly I love to spend my time doing things outdoors!
+- Anna: I am a third year management student with an interest in finance, and extracurricularly I love to spend my time doing things outdoors!
-- Person 3 (Kevin): I'm a fourth year Management student specializing in accounting; outside of school I like to play hockey and golf and enjoy skiing.
+- Kevin: I'm a fourth year Management student specializing in accounting; outside of school I like to play hockey and golf and enjoy skiing.

 ## Images